apawlik/2018-11-22-tpm/README.md

-This repository contains a website for the Data Skills workshop for Te Punaha Matatini students.
+This repository contains a website for the Data Skills workshop for Te Pūnaha Matatini Summer interns.

 Location: The University of Auckland

-When: 20th November 2017
+When: 22nd November 2018